This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Utilizing authentic Japanese paper used in the Hina doll industry

-② "Made by Japanese craftsman" English sticker
+② "Made by Japanese craftsmen" sticker in English

 Cost: 10 yen per piece